Let's look at the key reasons that are pushing Edwards Lifesciences Corporation (EW) to new highs

 Sponsored

-During the last 5-year period, the sales growth of Healthcare Sector giant was 12.00%.
-While this was happening, its average annual earnings per share was recorded 82.80%.
+Healthcare Sector giant saw their annual sales surged by 12.00% over the last five years.
+Meanwhile, its annual earnings per share averaged 82.80%.
 With a float of $614.99 million, this company’s outstanding shares have now reached $620.90 million.

 Edwards Lifesciences Corporation (EW) Breakdown of a Key Holders of the stock